From Lagrangian to totally real geometry: coupled flows and calibrations: Short-time existence

 In computing this symbol, however, we will see that the kernel is much larger than expected purely from invariance under reparametrization.
 In particular, restricting to transverse variations will not suffice to obtain a parabolic equation.

 In special settings these equations do, nonetheless, admit solutions.
 For example, assume the ambient manifold is KE.
 According to Theorem \ref{LMCF.KE.thm} MCF, applied to Lagrangian initial data, produces a curve of Lagrangian submanifolds.
-Proposition \ref{prop:same_crit_pts} shows that this family automatically solves J-MCF, which thus admits a solution even though it is much more degenerate than MCF.
+Lemma \ref{Lag.Jvol.lem} shows this family automatically solves J-MCF, which thus admits a solution even though it is much more degenerate than MCF.
 We now apply Theorem \ref{thm:flows_coincide} to conclude that the Maslov flow is also solvable.
-Analogously, we could use Theorem \ref{LMCF.KRF.thm} to prove that the coupled systems J-MCF+KRF and MF+KRF admit solutions for Lagrangian initial data.
+Analogously, we could use Theorem \ref{LMCF.KRF.thm} to prove that the coupled systems J-MCF+KRF and MF+KRF admit solutions for Lagrangian initial data in any K\"ahler manifold.
 Notice however that this method does not prove that the Maslov flow or J-MCF admit solutions when considered as self-standing equations.

 In some sense we can view this method as an analogue of DeTurck's trick: we perturb the degenerate operator $H_J$ to the less degenerate $H$, obtain existence, then argue that the solutions coincide in certain situations: cf.~the second Remark following Corollary \ref{Lag.MF.exist.cor} for a similar (though slightly more involved) argument.
 However, this method would certainly not extend to general totally real submanifolds, nor to more general ambient spaces in which MCF does not preserve Lagrangians.
 It is thus necessary to find alternative ways to deal with the extra degeneracies of $H_J$.